answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ConditionOccurrence_condition_source_concept_id.md

     Record ->> '$.NonPrimaryPathway.Progression.ProgressionIcd.@code' as NonPrimaryProgressionOriginalDiagnosis
 from omop_staging.cosd_staging_901
 where type = 'LU'
-  and NonPrimaryProgressionOriginalDiagnosis is not null;
+  and NonPrimaryProgressionOriginalDiagnosis is not null and NonPrimaryDiagnosisDate is not null and NhsNumber is not null;

 ```